djguzmanc/djguzmanc.github.io/README.md

 ## Introduction
 <div style="text-align: justify">
 The human kind is always researching to give more reality to computer graphics, but reality is based on a continuous world, and unfortunately the computers are not, they work on a discrete world, that means a finit resolution for all screens so, how can computers render a non horizontal or non vertical line?
 How can computers represent a curve with just a bunch of pixels?
-Do you always see pictures as this one?
+Do you always see pictures like this one?
 </div><br>

 ![Alt text](/images/img.PNG)